Andrew-Philpott/ParkFinder/README.md

 # ParksApi

-#### State and National Parks Service 04/03/2020
+#### State and National Parks Service 04/12/2020

 #### By Andrew Philott

 ## Description

-An API that allows users to GET and POST reviews about various state and national parks
+An application that allows users to create, read, update, and delete parks throughout the United States.
+Users can filter parks by region, name, state, and/or if parks are state or national.

-## Specs
+## Futher Exploration

+Cors:
+The method AddCors() allows for the configuration of cross origin resource sharing.
+AllowAnyOrigin() enables the MVC application (localhost:5001) to communicate with the API (localhost:4000).
+AllowAnyMethod() enables the user to perform all Http methods (GET, POST, PUT, DELETE) on the API.
+AllowAnyHeader means that the API is able to process all HTTP formatted requests.
+JWT:
+Generated a JWT token on the server side after authenticating a user so that the API wouldn't be susceptible to hackers trying to inject malicious information into the database for the user.

+\*Note I have taken JWT authentication out at the moment because I'm unsure as to how I can save the session for MVC and add the token to all headers.

 ### Installation and Configuration: